 I will not recommend this shoe for multi day Himalayan trek as it doesn’t inspire enough confidence for those conditions.
 If you trek occasionally for few hours may be in jungles and woods, it’s a good buy for this price.
 But I haven’t found any special reason why you should choose Hi-Tec Pioneer WP over it’s alternative Decathlon’s Quechua Aprenaz 100.
 With Decathlon’s warranty in place, you need not think so much.
 I’m not sure if that’s the case with Hi-Tec brand, at least in India.

-This review is based on my personal usage during 2-3 months in Aravali hill range.
+This review is based on trekking for 2-3 months in Aravali hills.
+This is not a sponsored or paid post.
+The shoes were purchased by me through online portal.
 I’ll add more details after using it for 6 months.